-The percentage of tree canopy coverage varies by community and communities are encouraged to invest in a tree canopy analysis to determine their own needs.
-There are a number of programs available for community forest analysis such as I-Tree (http://www.itreetools.org/index.php), a program developed by the USDA Forest Service for urban forestry analysis, Urban Forest Data (http://nrs.fs.fed.us/data/urban/state/?state= OH), and various GIS programs.
+(http://nrs.fs.fed.us/data/urban/state/?state= OH) with reports on urban forests in Ohio to assist in the analysis.
 While performing a tree inventory or canopy analysis is encouraged, it is not a prerequisite for adopting a tree protection ordinance.
-No matter the character of the community, the basic process for developing a tree protection ordinance is much the same.33 Careful consideration should be given to the community's existing tree stock, future plans and vision, and citizen wishes.
+No matter the character of the community, the basic process for developing a tree protection ordinance is much the same.
+Careful consideration should be given to the community's existing tree stock, future plans and vision, and citizen wishes.